ethyca/fides/docs/fides/docs/language/resources/registry.md

 **Demo manifest file:** `/fides/fidesctl/demo_resources/demo_registry.yml`.

-A Registry is a collection of system resources.
-You add a system to a Registry by setting the system's `registry_id` field.
-A system may belong to only one Registry.
-Although a system knows which Registry it belongs to, the Registry doesn't know which systems it contains.
+A Registry is a collection of System resources.
+You add a system to a Registry by setting the System's `registry_id` field.
+A System may belong to only one Registry.
+Although a System knows which Registry it belongs to, the Registry doesn't know which Systems it contains.

-All registries are siblings: You can't create a hierarchy of registries.
+All Registries are siblings: You can't create a hierarchy of Registries.

-Collecting your systems into registries is optional.
-It provides no functional benefit.
+Collecting your systems into Tegistries is optional.

 ## Object Structure

 **fides_key**<span class="required"/>_string_

 A string token of your own invention that uniquely identifies this Registry.
 It's your responsibility to ensure that the value is unique across all of your Registry objects.
-The value should only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).
+The value may only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).

 **name**<span class="spacer"/>_string_